 Basic behind the door mirror:

-I didn’t dream how expensive custom mirrors could be until I decided to buy some.
-Every room needs a full length mirror, right?
+I didn’t dream of how expensive custom mirrors could be until I decided to buy some.
+Every room needs a full-length mirror, right?
 Well, I splurged on my bedroom, but when it got to the guest rooms, those custom mirrors were just too pricey.
 Then, one time, while shopping at IKEA I came across these perfect mirrors which we easily hung to all the guestroom closet doors.
 They’re a fraction of the price I paid for my custom mirror and just as good.

 Shoes storage that I use as T-shirt or shell storage:

 I know, I know.
 You are confused.
 But let me explain.

 These boxes (also from the SKUBB line) are meant to be used as shoe storage.
 I use them to store folded items (shells, t-shirts, shirts, sweaters) that are currently out of season and not in use.
 They’re still accessible, but not collecting dust for absolutely no reason, and your clothes will be ready and fresh when the new season arrives.
 Another perk: they stack well.
 So if you have little shelf space and lots of folded tops to store, this might be a solution for you.